Yue Yang

 Controllability & Creativity.
 Language interfaces in generative systems enables easier control over the generation process.
 Leveraging the extensive world knowledge of LLMs, these systems can produce customized and diverse outputs.

-Selected Publications
+Selected Works

 a 1b1b apartment of a researcher who has a cat